maxjdobrei/maxjdobrei.github.io/_pages/home.md

 layout: splash
 title:  "Maximilian JG Dobrei"
 date:   2023-10-16 13:30:00 -0500
-permalink: /home/
+permalink: /
 ---

-#This is a home page. probably.
+# This is a home page. probably.

 and this is a paragraph. probably.
 i think.